Concrete Mix Calculator

 What should I double-check before trusting the answer?

-Concrete strength depends on water, aggregate, cement type, moisture, additives, curing, and code requirements.
-This is a rough material planning tool, not a mix design.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Concrete strength depends on water, aggregate, cement type, moisture, additives, curing, placement, and code requirements.
+This is a rough material takeoff, not an engineered mix design or safety sign-off.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 What does a 1:2:3 concrete mix mean?